-Precharge Enabled: Starts with registration of a WRITE command with auto precharge enabled, and ends when the has been met.
-Once the is met, the bank will be in the idle state.

-- 4. AUTO REFRESH, SELF REFRESH and LOAD MODE REGISTER commands may only be issued when all banks are idle. - 5.
+- Precharge Enabled: Starts with registration of a WRITE command with auto precharge enabled, and ends when trap has been met.
+Once trap is met, the bank will be in the idle state. - 4.
+AUTO REFRESH, SELF REFRESH and LOAD MODE REGISTER commands may only be issued when all banks are idle. - 5.
 A BURST TERMINATE command cannot be issued to another bank; it applies to the bank represented by the current state only. - 6.
-All states and sequences not shown are illegal or reserved.
+All states and sequences not shown are illegal or reserved. - 7.
+READs or WRITEs to bank m listed in the Command (Action) column include READs or WRITEs with auto precharge enabled and READs or WRITEs with auto precharge disabled.